datacamp/authoring/docs/mobile/exercises/README.md

 You will often be writing code blocks or output blocks that span multiple lines.
 You *can* use explicit newlines `\n`, but the easier and more readable option is to use a feature of the YAML spec known as **literal scalar blocks**.
-Just put `|-` after the semicolon `;` of a field and then indent the following lines by two spaces.
+Just put `|-` after the colon `:` of a field and then indent the following lines by another two spaces.
 Everything in the indented block will be rendered verbatim, including newlines and all quotes.

 Instead of this: